-The results show that using stemming usually leads to classifiers outperforming the baseline, while lemmatization has less consistent effects.
+The results show that using stemming usually leads to classifiers outperforming baseline, while the lemmatization has less consistent effects.
 Still, no morphologically normalized unigram model demonstrates a statistically significant improvement over the baseline.
-The overall best stemming algorithms are the one created by Ljubešić and Pandžić (as previously established in [2]), and the one presented by Milošević, whose impact seems boosted by the more precise tokenization algorithm used here.
+The overall best stemming algorithms are the one created by Ljubešić and Pandžić (as previously established in [3]), and the one presented by Milošević, whose impact seems boosted by the more precise tokenization algorithm used here.
 The lemmatizer of Ljubešić et al. is most often the optimal one in terms of its effect on classifier accuracies, yet it still generally fails to surpass the best stemmers.

 Such an outcome is probably due to the nature of the two normalization techniques.
 Stemmers tend to treat inflectional and derivational suffixes in the same manner and thereby conflate not only the inflections of a word, but also many of its derivations.
-This behavior might not be desirable in some situations, but when training sentiment classifiers with limited resources it actually proves useful, as it allows the model to merge derivationally related words into a single item, thus reducing the vocabulary size and data sparsity.
-Derivationally related words most often do not express differing sentiments, so few classification errors are incurred due to this effect.
-Lemmatizers, on the other hand, focus solely on inflectional morphology, which limits their capabilities in vocabulary reduction.
+This behavior might not be desirable in some situations, but when training sentiment classifiers with limited resources it actually proves useful, as it allows the model to merge derivationally related words into a single item, thus reducing vocabulary size and data sparsity.
+Since derivationally related words most often do not express differing sentiments, few classification errors are incurred due to this effect.
+On the other hand, lemmatizers focus on inflectional morphology only, which limits their vocabulary reduction capability.